Inversely Learning Transferable Rewards via Abstracted States: Learning Transferable Rewards via Abstraction

 \subsection{Structuring the Abstract State Space}

-While the VAE compresses the high-dimensional state space into a lower-dimensional abstraction, it does not incorporate information about optimality, which in IRL refers to whether a state is part of an expert trajectory.
-The learned abstraction focuses on reconstruction and distributional coherence but lacks structure related to optimality.
-To address this, we introduce a discriminator-guided mechanism that encourages the abstracted state space to capture optimality by distinguishing between expert and learner trajectories.
+While the VAE objective ensures a representative abstraction through reconstruction, it is optimality-agnostic as it preserves environmental features without distinguishing expert behaviors from suboptimal trajectories.
+To ensure that the abstracted state space is semantically structured for reward recovery, we introduce a discriminator-guided regularization mechanism.
+This allows the manifold to become optimality-aware by explicitly embedding the distributional differences between expert and learner occupancy measures.

-We use Wasserstein GAN with gradient penalty (WGAN-GP)~\citep{10.5555/3295222.3295327} to estimate the 1-Wasserstein distance between the abstracted state distributions of the expert and the learner.
-The objective function of WGAN-GP in our multi-task setting is:
+We employ Wasserstein GAN with spectral normalization to estimate the 1-Wasserstein distance between the abstracted state distributions of the expert and the learner.
+The objective function of WGAN in our multi-task setting is \begin{small}

-where $\rho_L(s^i)$ and $\rho_E(s^i)$ denote the state densities of the learner and expert in the $i$-th source task, respectively, and $\hat{\rho}(z)$ is the distribution of points $z$ sampled uniformly along a straight line between the abstract states of experts and the abstract states of learner.
+\end{small} where $\rho_L(s^i)$ and $\rho_E(s^i)$ denote the state densities of the learner and expert in the $i$-th source task, respectively, and \(D_{\bm \omega}\) denotes the discriminator.
+By distinguishing between these trajectories, the discriminator imposes an optimality-relevant topology on the abstracted state space, which facilitates the learning of a generalizable reward function.

-A discriminator trained to distinguish between expert and learner trajectories in the abstract space imposes optimality awareness on the learned abstract state space.
-This structure facilitates learning a generalizable reward function and improves its transferability to target tasks.